Venues・Program

 507 Kamihanawa, Noda, Chiba 278-0033, Japan

-This building was constructed around 1924 (Taisho 13) as the residence of Mogi Saheiji, a soy sauce brewer from Noda.
-It was actually used as a home until the late 1950s.
-In 1956, it was donated to Noda City and is now being utilized as a community center.
-The Noda City Local History Museum is also located on the same grounds.
+Originally built in 1924 as the residence of Mr. Saheiji Motegi, a soy sauce brewer from Noda, this house served as an actual home until around 1955.
+In 1956, it was gifted to Noda City and is now utilized as a community hall.
+The Noda City Local History Museum can be found on the same premises.

 One of Japan’s “Top 100 Cherry Blossom Spots,” this scenic park offers seasonal beauty year-round.
 It also features field athletics, camping, and barbecue areas in a natural setting.
 (Reservation required) Designated as a cultural property by the national and prefectural governments.